 You can, but you probably should not.
 AGM batteries are longer lived and often have higher amperage ratings than a comparable conventional battery.
 AGM batteries are often used in vehicles with idle stop-start systems.

-Yes.
-Actually a fully charged 12 volt battery will read about 12.65 volts.
+Yes, for most starting and basic electrical systems.
+A fully charged 12 volt battery will actually read about 12.65 volts.
 Back in the 1950s and early 1960s, some cars have 6 volt batteries and electrical systems.
-Hybrid vehicles have a separate high voltage battery than may range from 48 volts up to 300 volts or higher depending on the application.
+Hybrid vehicles have a separate high voltage battery that may range from 48 volts up to 300 volts or higher depending on the application.

 A car battery is heavy, but it is usually fairly simple to replace.
 The positive and negative cables are disconnected from the old battery, then the bracket or clamps that hold the battery on its tray are loosened to remove the battery.
 The new battery can then be placed on the tray, tightened down and reconnected to the positive and negative cables.
 On late model vehicles with electronic modules, it is highly recommended to use a "battery saver" or external power supply attached to the electrical system to maintain voltage to the electronics while the battery is being replaced.
 This will preserve learned memory settings in the electronics.